Quantum-Classical Hybrid Computation of Electron Transfer in a Cryptochrome Protein via VQE-PDFT and Multiscale Modeling: Results

 where systematic errors $\delta E$ relative to the ROUCCSD reference partially cancel in the energy difference calculation, reducing the overall uncertainty to the net difference $(\delta E_i - \delta E_f)$.
 A similar partial cancellation also functions in the reorganization energy calculation.

-This error cancellation effect is demonstrated in our calculations, as illustrated in Figure \ref{fig:err_analysis}B and \ref{fig:err_analysis}C. While individual single-point energies exhibit errors of 61-86 mHartree on quantum hardware, the derived Marcus parameters show notable reduced absolute uncertainties: $\lambda$ differs from the ROUCCSD reference by 2.0 mHartree, and $\Delta G^o$ by 0.9 mHartree.
-However, it should be noted that the relative errors of Marcus parameters actually increase due to their smaller absolute magnitudes ($\sim 12\%$ for $\lambda$, $\sim 36\%$ for $\Delta G^o$).
+This error cancellation effect was demonstrated in our calculations, as illustrated in Fig. \ref{fig:err_analysis} B and Fig. \ref{fig:err_analysis} C. While individual single-point energies exhibited errors of 61-86 mHartree on quantum hardware, the derived Marcus parameters showed notable reduced absolute uncertainties: $\lambda$ differed from the ROUCCSD reference by 2.0 mHartree, and $\Delta G^o$ by 0.9 mHartree.
+However, it should be noted that the relative errors of Marcus parameters actually increased due to their smaller absolute magnitudes ($\sim 12\%$ for $\lambda$, $\sim 36\%$ for $\Delta G^o$).

 Despite these relative error increases, the systematic nature of quantum hardware errors enables partial cancellation when computing energy differences.
-This error cancellation allows the derived electron transfer rates ($2.62 \times 10^8 s^{-1}$) o achieve consistency with classical predictions ($1.89-2.49 \times 10^8 s^{-1}$), demonstrating that the approach remains viable for biological applications.
-The observed error cancellation in energy differences thus provides a strategic pathway for NISQ devices to contribute meaningfully to computational biochemistry by focusing on difference-based observables rather than absolute electronic energies.
+This error cancellation allowed the derived electron transfer rates ($2.62 \times 10^8 s^{-1}$) to achieve consistency with classical predictions ($1.89 \sim 2.49 \times 10^8 s^{-1}$), demonstrating that the approach remains viable for the current electron transfer application.
+Additionally, together with the similar effect shown in the CT7/04 benchmark test, the observed error cancellation in energy differences may thus provides a strategic pathway for NISQ devices to contribute meaningfully to computational biochemistry, by focusing on difference-based observables rather than absolute electronic energies.